MFaizan18/HedgeGPT/README.md

 ## 5.11) Noisy Hedge Action

-A stochastic perturbation of the on‑policy hedge ratio `at∗(Xt)`, defined by
+What is it: A stochastic perturbation of the on‑policy hedge ratio `at∗(Xt)`, defined by

 ![noisy_hedge](noisy_hedge.png)